PetroFit/petrofit/docs/installation.rst

 pip
 ****
-Petrofit can be installed using pip as follows:
+PetroFit can be installed using pip as follows:

 .. code-block:: bash